 - Patient Age Group

-Dr. Misra completed her fellowship in Pediatric Endocrinology at Massachusetts General Hospital (MGH) and Masters in Public Health at the Harvard School of Public Health.
+Dr. Misra completed her fellowship in Pediatric Endocrinology at Mass General Hospital (MGH) and Masters in Public Health at the Harvard School of Public Health.
 She is Chief of the Division of Pediatric Endocrinology at MGHfC, Associate Director of the Harvard Catalyst Clinical Research Center (MGH) and Director of the Pediatric Endocrine-Sports Endocrine-Neuroendocrine Laboratory (MGH).
 Dr. Misra has chaired the Drugs and Therapeutics Committee, the Steering Committee for the Fellow Spring Retreat, and the Research Affairs Council of the Pediatric Endocrine Society (PES).
-She is currently a Director of the PES.
+She is currently a Director of the PES and on the Subboard of Endocrinology for the ABP.
 Dr. Misra has received the John Haddad Young Investigator Award (AIMM-ASBMR), the Janet W. McArthur Award (Women in Endocrinology), the Claflin Distinguished Scholar Award (MGH) and the Rita M. Kelley, MD, Fellowship (MGH).
 She is an ex-NIH study section member.

 - Research Summary